 INTRODUCTION TO THE RULES AND COLOR GROUPS

 Take me, as an example.
-My contrast level is in the middle range, I have golden brown hair (the lighting in the photo makes it look a little red), a somewhere between golden to olive undertone to my skin, and cold green eyes (which means they can appear blue-ish, but if you hold something blue next to them, you can tell that they are green in comparison).
+My contrast level is in the middle range, I have golden brown hair (the lighting in the photo makes it look a little red), an olive undertone to my skin, peachy pink areas, and cold green eyes (which means they can appear blue-ish, but if you hold something blue next to them, you can tell that they are green in comparison).

 My dominant feature is warm (so that would rule out "Winter and Summer"), and I have noticed that I need contrast to look my best.
 Colors of brighter (but not too bright) or equal intensity makes me "pop", and pale hues other than white and grey, does nothing for me.

 I get compliments in both (some) earthy and golden shades, as well as warm and bright, sunny colors.
 But olive green, dirty and cool colors wash me out, or make me look grey-ish orange (so that would rule out anything in the typical "Autumn" family).
-Just from reading up on the subject I would say that I actually look more like a "Soft Autumn" (what my brother is) or a "True Spring", but many of those colors are too pale, cool, and/or dirty for me.
+Just from reading up on the subject I would say that I actually look more like a "Soft Autumn" (what my brother is), "Warm Spring", or a "True Spring", but many of those colors are too pale, cool, and/or dirty and "autumn" for me.

-I am better in green than blue, and my truly best colors are mint, aqua, ivory, lemon yellow, bright peach and tomato red.
+I am better in green than blue, and my truly best colors are mint, aqua, ivory, sunny golden yellow, bright peachy pink and tomato red.
 In conclusion, I suit clear and warm enough colors to be a Spring.
 But, now the problem is that none of the groups that already exist, are quite right (There were several colors in the charts that made me think, "no way" or "not my best").

 After that, I discovered an Elements color system that determined that I am a "Fire" (sort of a Spring), but that system neglected some other combinations.
 Confusing?
 I know.
 Which brings me to my next step.